Mon Taing Pin massacre: Background

 On 1 February 2021, the Myanmar Armed Forces staged a coup d'état and deposed the democratically elected government led by the National League for Democracy.
 Shortly thereafter, the military established a junta, the State Administration Council (SAC), and declared a national state of emergency.
 In response, civilians throughout the country staged large-scale protests to resist the military takeover.

 By May 2021, the civilian-led resistance had escalated into a civil war against the SAC, which was unwilling to compromise.
-Mondaingbin (မုန်တိုင်ပင်, lit. 'cycad palm'; variously spelt Montaingbin, Mone Taing Pin, Mon Taing Pin, Mone Tine Pin, and Mon Tine Pin) is situated in the traditional Bamar Buddhist heartland, which quickly emerged as a stronghold of resistance against military rule.
+Mondaingbin (မုန်တိုင်ပင်, lit. 'cycad palm'; variously spelt Mon Taing Bin, Mone Taing Pin, or variations thereof) is situated in the traditional Bamar Buddhist heartland, which quickly emerged as a stronghold of resistance against military rule.
 Mondaingbin is a small village of 400 households and 1,900 individuals in Ye-U Township, located 39 mi northwest of Shwebo.

 Given the fierce resistance by locals in Sagaing Region, by November 2021, the Burmese military had begun launching airstrikes in the region to regain control, forcing thousands of villagers to flee.
 To suppress resistance, the Burmese army has employed a 'four cuts' strategy, to cut off resistance groups from access to food, financing, intelligence, and recruits, by denying humanitarian access to survivors, razing entire villages, and using indiscriminate airstrikes and artillery shelling.
 In December 2021, the Burmese army killed 11 villagers in the village of Dondaw, in neighbouring Salingyi Township.
 The following month, another 6 individuals were killed in the village of Thitseingyi in neighbouring Wetlet Township.

 Incident

-On 10 May 2022, around 6 am, 150 to 200 soldiers shelled the village of Mondaingbin with heavy artillery, a total of 10,000 residents from 10 nearby villages to flee.
+On 10 May 2022, around 6:00, 150 to 200 soldiers shelled the village of Mondaingbin with heavy artillery, causing a total of 10,000 residents from 10 nearby villages to flee.
 Approximately 100 villagers who could not escape in time took refuge at the local Buddhist monastery.
-By 9 am, forces entered the monastery, where they tortured, interrogated, and detained the remaining villagers.
+By 9:00, forces entered the monastery, where they tortured, interrogated, and detained the remaining villagers.

-The following morning, around 6 am, army troops forced 10 young male villagers to carry army belongings to the Mu River.
+The following morning, around 6:00, army troops forced 10 young male villagers to carry army belongings to the Mu River.
 Afterwards, they were hacked with machetes and burned by forces.
-That afternoon, between 2:30 and 3 pm, the remaining captives were rounded up and executed at Zeya Theikdi pagoda by gunshot.
+That afternoon, between 14:30 and 15:00, the remaining captives were rounded up and executed at Zeya Theikdi pagoda by gunshot.
 According to villagers, eight villagers were spared from execution after a Buddhist monk had intervened.

-Troops departed to nearby Pontaka village at 2 am the following day.
+Troops departed to nearby Pontaka village at 2:00 the following day.
 The survivors, including 8 men, and 50 women and children, were subsequently released.
 After their release, survivors extinguished fires set by military forces throughout the village, and uncovered at least 29 charred bodies.
 A total of 94 buildings were destroyed during the attack.
 A few days after the massacre, villagers later found another 11 corpses in the nearby village of Einbin.